-In 2011-12, the city installed rapid-flashing beacons at four Tigard crosswalks: Durham Road at Tigard High School, Greenburg Road at Center Street, Walnut Street at Grant Avenue,
+The city has installed rapid-flashing beacons at four Tigard crosswalks: Durham Road at Tigard High School, Greenburg Road at Center Street, Walnut Street at Grant Avenue,

 and 68th Parkway south of Hampton Street.
 These crossings are popular with pedestrians, but

 do not have traffic signals.

 The solar-powered beacons, stationed along both sides of the street, are mounted on posts with

 typical crosswalk signage.
 Pedestrians press a button to activate the beacons, which produce

 yellow flashing lights.
 The lights signal motorists to yield to pedestrians waiting at the curb

 or walking in the crosswalk.
 Depending on the width of the crossing, beacons flash for 20 to 40